praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 ### Step 3: Application Receives Authorization Code

-After the the user authorizes the application some of it's information, itsyou.online redirects the user-agent to the application redirect URI, which was specified during the client registration, along with an authorization code and a state parameter passed in step 1.
+After the user authorizes the application some of it's information, itsyou.online redirects the user-agent to the application redirect URI, which was specified during the client registration, along with an authorization code and a state parameter passed in step 1.
 If the state parameters don't match, the request has been created by a third party and the process should be aborted.
 The redirect would look something like this (assuming the application is "petshop.com"):

 ```